IM (1995); GM (1997); Czech Champion (1998); Slovakian Champion (2002 & 2007).

 With the exception of 2007, he has played in the Russian Premier League since 2006 on each occasion with the team Sankt Petersburg.
 During this time he has won team gold (2013); individual gold (2010 & 2012); team silver (2010 & 2012); individual silver (2008); team bronze (2011); and individual bronze (2006 & 2013).

 <National Team Events> He has played in the European Team Championships four times: twice for the Czech republic in 1997 and 1999, and twice for Armenia in European Team Championship (2011) and the European Team Championship (2013).
 He participated for the first time in the World Chess Team Championship (2011) that were held in Ningbo in China in July due to Armenia being nominated by the FIDE President as the tenth team to participate.
 (1) Playing on board 2, he and his team mates took full advantage of the opportunity to win team gold, while Movsesian won bronze for his efforts on the second board, scoring 6/9 with a TPR of 2824.
-He is currently playing board 2 for Armenia at the FIDE World Team Championship (2013).
+He played board 2 for Armenia at the FIDE World Team Championship (2013).

 In 2003, he played and won a 6 game match in Iceland against (now) 11 times Iceland Champion Hannes Stefansson by 4.5-1.5.
 In June 2011 he played another six game match, this time with David Navara, this time losing by 2.5-3.5.